( Covert Narcissistic Mother)

 Besides divorce, there isn’t any escape or hope for a better life as long he is with Mom.
 Mostly men in this situation try to keep their heads down and go along to get along.
 Of course, this leaves their children with no protection or example of how to stand up to Mom.

 Frequently, Mom won’t “let” her daughter have a relationship with her father without feeling extremely threatened.
 Daughters pick up the unspoken rule- I belong to Mom.

 Why is it so hard to tell if your mother is a Covert Narcissist?

-We’ve all familiar with the jerk at the bar, certain politicians, the a-hole boss you can barely tolerate.
-We even know to watch our back around the mean girl/neighbor/coworker who would sleep with our partner given half a chance or throw you under the bus if it suits her purposes.
+We’ve all familiar with the jerk at the bar, certain politicians, the jerk of a boss you can barely tolerate.
+We even know to watch our back around the mean girl/neighbor/coworker who would sleep with our partner if given half a chance or throw you under the bus if it suits her purposes.
 With Narcissism so prevalent in our culture, we know the classic narcissist signs, and we know to stay away.

 But when it comes to our very own Mother dearest, it gets a bit trickier.
 A child needs her mother.
 She doesn’t have the luxury of moving out or finding another, so she follows a biological mandate to make it work, whatever it takes.
 Because she is used to putting Mom’s needs ahead of her own, she has normalized much of Mom’s behavior.
 And it’s even trickier when the symptoms or traits are veiled, hidden, inverted, or covert.

 If Mom is a Covert Narcissist, why can’t anyone else (including my family) see it?